 About the Position

-At least one year of public health experience with an agency to include inspecting facilities and enforcing ordinances, rules, and statutes in at least one of the following programs: food, on-site sewage, day care, swimming pools, nuisance complaints, solid waste, home loan surveys, public drinking water, or vector control.
+- At least two years of public health experience with an agency to include inspecting facilities and enforcing ordinances, rules, and statutes in at least one of the following programs; food, on-site sewage, day care, swimming pools, nuisance complaints, solid waste, home loan surveys, public drinking water, or vector control.

-Registered with the National Environmental Health Association (NEHA) as a registered Environmental Specialist/Registered Sanitation (REHS/RS).
+- Licensed through the National Environmental Health Association (NEHA) as a Registered Environmental Health Specialist or Registered Sanitarian (REHS/RS)